 Students are educated through a carefully engineered curriculum that includes proven engineering design knowledge; a breadth of general education; exposure to modern methods; the development of thinking, writing, and presentation skills; an understanding of spatial relationships; and an ability to solve real problems.

-Industrial Engineering graduates will:
+Mechanical Engineering graduates will:

 Students are expected to know and be able to do the following student outcomes by the time of graduation.
 These relate to the skills, knowledge and behaviors that students acquire in their matriculation through the program: